 Welcome to the 991 Register

-The 991 Register caters for the first and second generation model ranges of the latest iteration of the 911.
+The 991 Register caters for the first and second generation model ranges of this iteration of the 911.

 The 991 Carrera Coupe was launched at Frankfurt in 2011 along with the Carrera S version.
 With a completely new body structure compared with the outgoing 997 model, the 991 has increased wheelbase and track, but is lower and 80kg lighter, due in part to the extensive use of aluminium.